JNelsen3000/VForm/README.md

 ```
 The options for components are "VFormControl", "VSelect", "VDateRange", "VUTCDateTimeInput", "VSelectListWithDynamicOptions", "VComboDropdownWithDynamicOptions", and "VComboDropdownWithStaticOptions".

 Another option for more easily setting up VFormControls is by using the "registerVFormControl" function returned by the useValidatedForm hook.
-It automatically sets the following properties:
+It automatically returns the following properties:
 - labelText,
 - inputName,
 - type,